What NASA Released

 The Life Search Angle

-This is why the TESS map belongs next to older alien-life stories like JWST and K2-18 b.
+The TESS map belongs next to older alien-life stories like JWST and K2-18 b.
 TESS finds targets.
 Webb and future observatories can then probe atmospheres, chemistry, and possible biosignatures with far more detail.

 What The Dots Mean

-Map feature What it means What it does not mean
+| Map feature | What it means | Limits |

-Blue dots Confirmed exoplanets associated with TESS discoveries as of September 2025.
-They are not all Earth-like and not all plausible life targets.
+| Blue dots | Confirmed exoplanets associated with TESS discoveries as of September 2025. | The set includes many planet types, not just Earth-like worlds. |

-Milky Way arc The dense star field of our galaxy crossing the all-sky projection.
-It is not a zone where planets are automatically more habitable.
+| Milky Way arc | The dense star field of our galaxy crossing the all-sky projection. | The dense star field shows sky structure rather than habitability. |

-Black gaps Regions of the mosaic that TESS had not imaged by the end of the period NASA described.
-They are not empty parts of space.
+| Black gaps | Regions of the mosaic that TESS had not imaged by the end of the period NASA described. | The gaps show coverage limits in this mosaic. |

 The Bigger Picture